Vibratory Hammer Noise Impacts

 Description of Scheduled Work

-•Chip out warehouse joints, installation and maintenance of silt curtain, installation of north and south abutment bridge seat, and cleaning of demolition site.
+•Chip out bridge joints on the warehouse spans adjacent to Constitution Marina, installation and maintenance of silt curtain, installation of north and south abutment elements, installation of drilled shafts, and excavation of piers.
 In addition, sheeting and bracing of cofferdams will continue.

 •Most work will be done during the daytime (6:00 a.m. – 6:00 p.m.)